top of page

 Hello

-My research is published in Demography, Journal of Health & Social Behavior, Social Science & Medicine, SSM-Mental Health, & SSM-Population Health and has been supported by Duke University's Phillip Jackson Baugh Fellowship.
+I have published lead-author and collaborative work in Demography, Journal of Health & Social Behavior, Social Science & Medicine, SSM-Mental Health, and SSM-Population Health.
+My work has been supported by Duke University's Phillip Jackson Baugh Fellowship.

 bottom of page